poriathegreat/MicroKernel/README.md

 ## The Interface Layer
 ### The Interface Overview
+The Interface Layer will collect data from different aspects of the system and it will provide access points for the tasks layer to be able to interact with the rest of the system through the Interface Layer.
 ```mermaid
 mindmap
         (The Interface Layer will collect data from every aspect of the system)